kmckee/blog/content/blog/convert-blog-wordpress-to-markdown/index.md

 ---
 date: "2019-03-03"
-title: "Getting Back to Blogging"
+title: "Converting Blog from WordPress to Markdown"
 ---

 It's been a while since I've written any blog posts (4 years!), and after watching a coworker take the dive into blogging I figured it was high time for me to get back in the habit of writing about what I'm learning.

 I started blogging in 2011 and continued through sometime in 2015.
 Over that time I created around a dozen different posts that were focused on projects I was working on, technology I was learning, and a few opinion pieces related to software development.

 I wrote all of my content in Wordpress because it was the cool thing to do in 2011.
 Luckily, before shutting down my wordpress site I had the sense to export my content.
-Exporting from wordpress left me with an XML file that looks disgusting.
+Exporting from wordpress left me with an XML file that looks disgusting and was certain to be a nightmare to deal with.

 Fast forward a few years to today.
 I'm moving my content over to Gatsby which is a static site generator that's built on React and GraphQL.
-I think this is going to be a much better way to store my content, because everything that I create is just markdown files and images on disk.
+I think this is going to be a much better way to store my content, because everything that I create is just markdown files (text) and images on disk.

 ## Recovering Old Content

-The first challenge was finding a way to extract all of the text content from the wordpress XML file.
+The first challenge was finding a way to extract all of the text content from that ugly wordpress XML file.
 Luckily, there's a node module for that!

 I used the npm package `wpxml2md` to convert the XML file into a set of markdown files.
 This worked really well, and handled almost all of the text content correctly.
 A few regex find and replaces to fix a few minor issues and I had most of the text.